gemini3d/gemini3d/docs/Linux_gcc.md

 This method also works for
 [Windows WSL](https://docs.microsoft.com/en-us/windows/wsl/install).

-GCC 8 and newer works with Gemini3D.
+GCC 8 and newer works with Gemini3D, but newer GCC is recommended--we test with the latest GCC releases.

 ```sh
 apt install cmake